Some websites you might visit

 Christ Church, Rawdon has a lovely site with a drop down section on the history of the parish and its clergy and a beautiful meditation on its stained glass windows.

-Editorial Stock Photos is the home of lovely photographs mostly from the Rawdon area taken by Bev’s son Richard Prud’homme – some of them appear on this site.
-For those who have never been to Rawdon it will help you to know what keeps people going Up To Rawdon.
+Editorial Stock Photos includes photographs, many from the Rawdon area by Richard Prud’homme – some are on this site at https://uptorawdon.com/rawdon-yesterday-today/ if you have never been to Rawdon, this will help you understand what keeps people going Up To Rawdon.

 Names that appeared in newspapers in Sherbrooke, Quebec in the 19th Century